 Perhaps one of the most common misconceptions and assumptions about home education is that there will be a lack of social stimulation for the child and a certain amount of isolation for the parent.
-Yet, in the age of the internet and the reign of social media, nothing could be further from the truth.
+Yet, in the age of the internet and the reign of social media, as well as a range of homeschooling groups located all around the country, nothing could be further from the truth.
 You may grow familiar with the teeth-gnashing annoyance of having to field this question from well-meaning friends and family when you first make the decision to home-educate.

-The groups can often provide a fantastic opportunity to gain support and assistance with teaching topics or areas with which you’re less familiar or confident.
-Group members, coming from a shared philosophy and passion, sometimes forge friendships that go on to last a lifetime.
+The homeschool groups near you can often provide a fantastic opportunity to gain support and assistance with teaching topics or areas with which you’re less familiar or confident.
+Group members, coming from a shared philosophy and passion, sometimes forge friendships that go on to last a lifetime - not just whilst you’re looking for homeschool support.

-The key takeaway here is that, no matter how alone you might feel in your decision, you are actually surrounded by other local families who feel the same way you do and are going through the same things you are.
-So reach out and join in with your community of home education champions as much or as little as you like.
+The key takeaway here is that, no matter how alone you might feel in your decision to start homeschooling, you are actually surrounded by other local families who feel the same way you do and are going through the same things you are.
+So reach out and join in with your community of home education champions as much or as little as you like, you’ll be surprised how many homeschool groups near you there are!

 As well as joining local groups and meeting nearby friends and peers who’re treading the same path as you, you can further boost your home education social circle via the internet.
-There are a wealth of communities, groups and forums packed full of parents and educators just like you.
-You can find support, information, anecdotes and advice without even having to get out of your pajamas!
+There are a wealth of homeschooling communities, groups and forums packed full of parents and educators just like you.
+You can find homeschooling support groups, information, anecdotes and advice without even having to get out of your pajamas!

 Facebook gets its fair share of negative press, and yet it can also be one of the most powerful tools for change and support we have in the modern age.